Facebook battles the challenges of tactile sensing

 ReSkin — a deformable elastomer with embedded magnetic particles — is even less expensive, costing under $6 each per unit for a 100-unit manufacturing run compared with Digit’s $15 for a 1,000-unit run.
 It’s 2 millimeters to 3 millimeters thick versus Digit’s 18 millimeters and can be used for more than 50,000 interactions, Gupta and Hellebrekers say, which make ReSkin ideal for form factors from robot hands and tactile gloves to arm sleeves and even dog shoes.

-“ReSkin can also provide high- frequency three-axis tactile signals for fast manipulation tasks like slipping, throwing, catching, and clapping.
+“ReSkin can also provide high-frequency three-axis tactile signals for fast manipulation tasks like slipping, throwing, catching, and clapping.
 And when it wears out, it can be easily stripped off and replaced with a new one,” they explained in the blog post.

 Overcoming challenges